Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 Indiana: Indiana Toll Road

 The Indiana Toll Road (ITR) deal involved a public-private-partnership with the Indiana government and Statewide Mobility Partners LLC (a partnership between Cintra and Macquarie).
 Statewide Mobility bid $3.8 billion for a 75 year concession contract to operate and maintain 157 miles of Indiana highway.
-Problems with funding and public opposition have existed from the outset of the deal:
+Problems with funding and public opposition existed from the outset of the deal, and in 2014 the toll road operator, still jointly owned by Macquarie and Cintra, filed for bankruptcy:

 Chicago, Illinois: Chicago Skyway